pyscript/pyscript/CONTRIBUTING.md

 ## Places to start

-If you would like to contribute to PyScript, but you aren't sure where to begin, here are some suggestions.
+If you would like to contribute to PyScript, but you aren't sure where to begin, here are some suggestions:

+- **Read over the existing documentation.** Are there things missing, or could they be clearer?
+Make some changes/additions to those documents.
+- **Review the open issues.** Are they clear?
+Can you reproduce them?
+You can add comments, clarifications, or additions to those issues.
+If you think you have an idea of how to address the issue, submit a fix!
+- **Look over the open pull requests.** Do you have comments or suggestions for the proposed changes?
+Add them.
+- **Check out the examples.** Is there a use case that would be good to have sample code for?
+Create an example for it.

 ## Setting up your local environment and developing